YashJain04/Parralog/README.md

 ## Multithreading and Parallelism

-The engine uses a thread pool to distribute work across all available CPU cores.
+Parralog uses a thread pool to distribute work across all available CPU cores.
 The input file is divided into chunks aligned to newline boundaries so that each thread can process its region independently.
 Each thread accumulates results locally, avoiding contention.
 At the end, results are merged into a single report.

 ## Buffered Batching of Large Writes

 The log generator produces synthetic telemetry logs.
-It uses buffered output so that large amounts of data are flushed to disk in fewer system calls.
-This reduces I/O overhead and allows the generator to create very large log files quickly.
+It uses buffered batching output so that large amounts of data are flushed to disk in fewer system calls.
+This reduces I/O overhead and allows the generator to create very large log files quickly and done in batches.

 ## Memory Mapping

-The telemetry engine uses memory mapping to access input files.
+Parralog uses memory mapping to access input files.
 This allows the operating system to page data into memory on demand, eliminating the need for explicit buffered reads and avoiding the cost of copying data between kernel and user space.
 This technique scales better to very large files while keeping memory usage efficient.

 ## Quantile Sketch

-The engine uses the P² quantile sketch algorithm to estimate percentiles such as p50, p95, and p99.
+Parralog uses the P² quantile sketch algorithm to estimate percentiles such as p50, p95, and p99.
 This algorithm does not require storing and sorting all samples in memory.
 It runs in constant space and provides accurate approximations of latency distributions at scale.

 Algorithm Inspiration Credits: [https://github.com/FooBarWidget/p2](https://github.com/FooBarWidget/p2)

 ## Platform-Concurrency Awareness

-The engine queries the system for the number of available hardware threads using `std::thread::hardware_concurrency()`.
+Parralog queries the system for the number of available hardware threads using `std::thread::hardware_concurrency()`.
 On macOS this reflects the logical CPU cores available through the system scheduler.
 This allows the program to scale its thread pool to the hardware it is running on, ensuring efficient utilization of available resources.

 # Running Instructions